computerfr33k/burp-timer-script/README.md

 This program is a complete drop-in replacement for the default bash script included with burp installation.
 In order to use it, just download and copy it to your existing burp scripts folder (default: `/usr/share/burp/scripts/`), then change the `timer_script` line in your server's config file to point to the program.

+Hint: Don't forget to make the program executable.

 For example `timer_script = /usr/share/burp/scripts/timer_script-linux-amd64`